 Ever notice that your jeans seem to fit a little more snugly when you’re up against a tight deadline at work?
+Or perhaps you’ve hit a recent weight loss plateau?
 You’re not imagining it — stress can cause weight gain for a variety of reasons.
 One study found that experiencing a stressful event the day before eating even one high-fat meal can slow your metabolism.2,3

 WHAT CAN HELP: Focus on making healthy choices throughout the day.
 Skip the donuts in the office breakroom and opt for a healthier alternative like an apple with a small amount (1 teaspoon) of nut butter.
 Feeling tense during the work day?
 Try adding a 10-minute walk to your lunch break to get some fresh air and sneak in some activity.

 Even if you practice good habits to avoid getting sick — like washing your hands regularly and avoiding others who are ill — stress can still impact your immune system.
 Not only can being stressed increase your likelihood of catching a bug,4 but it can also make it harder to bounce back.
 This is mainly due to your body’s release of the hormone cortisol, which temporarily reduces your normal inflammatory response to viruses and bacteria.
 Research indicates that chronic stress can make your body less sensitive to the hormone — which may make you more susceptible to illness.5